Native Education

 Open Longhouse

-Open house Experience our stunning Longhouse, learn about NEC’s academic offerings, and discover the student resources available to learners.
+OPEN HOUSE Experience our stunning Longhouse, learn about NEC’s academic offerings, and discover the student resources available to learners.
 Get your questions answered by our expert faculty and staff.
-Register here November 20, 2024 3:30 pm – 6:30 pm Are you interested in learning more about Native Education College?
+Register here February 18, 2026 3:00 pm – 6:30 pm Are you interested in learning more about Native Education College?
 Get a glimpse into student life in NEC Longhouse.
 Program advisors will support you in making a well-informed decision about the program that best suits your interest and career aspirations.

 Open Longhouse Read More »